Active and Engaged

 - The Method: Savings-linked Conditional Cash transfer to students under the conditions of financial education, savings, leadership development, academic success, and abstinence from illegal activities

 - The Reason: It’s just the right thing to do.
 Plus, the success of even one child benefits us all.
-The continuation of financial disadvantage, in even one child, harms us all.
+Financial disadvantage, in even one child, harms us all.